 🔎.

 The contact owns a 2013 Ford Explorer.
-The contact stated that while driving at an undisclosed speed, the contact became aware that the electronic power steering was not functioning properly, requiring increased effort to maneuver the vehicle.
-No warning lights were illuminated.
-The vehicle was taken to an independent mechanic, who diagnosed a failure with the power steering control module.
+The contact stated that while driving at an undisclosed speed and accelerating, the steering wheel inadvertently veered to the left, and the vehicle experienced a loss of power steering functionality.
+The vehicle was taken to the dealer, who determined that the rack and pinion needed to be replaced.
 The vehicle was not repaired.
-After investigating the failure, the contact related the failure to NHTSA campaign number: 14v286000 (steering), but the VIN was not included.
-The manufacturer was notified of the failure, a case was opened, and the contact was referred to the NHTSA hotline for assistance.
-The failure mileage was 127,000.
+The contact related the failure to NHTSA campaign number: 14v286000 (steering); however, the VIN was not included in the recall.
+The manufacturer was made aware of the failure.
+The failure mileage was approximately 159,200.

 See